The BBC's heritage and history since it was founded in 1922

 BBC World Service broadcasts to the world on radio, on TV and online, providing news and information in 27 languages and world service English language.
-It is currently funded by the licence fee.

 We also have a commercial arm, BBC Worldwide as well as a number of other commercial ventures.
 Profits from these activities are returned to the BBC for investment in new programming and services.